 • consolidation of assets for convenient management;

 In a typical FLP, the parents transfer assets in exchange for general and limited partnership interests.
 Interests in closely held businesses, real estate, marketable securities or other appreciated assets may be placed in the partnership.
 As general partners, the parents continue to have complete control and responsibility for the partnership assets.
 Limited partners typically have only a right to receive a proportionate share of partnership income.
 Furthermore, the limited partnership interests are usually subject to significant restrictions on transferability.

 The parents transfer the limited partnership interests to their children, usually over a period of years.
 The gift of a limited partnership interest qualifies for the $11,000 annual exclusion from gift tax, so there will be no tax due on small transfers.

-In most FLPs the restrictions on the limited partnership interests are such that the partnership assets are fully protected from the claims of creditors of the limited partners.
-With its many restrictions the limited partnership interest is not typically awarded to a divorcing spouse in the event that a marriage fails.
+In most FLPs the restrictions on the limited pros and cons of partnership interests are such that the partnership assets are fully protected from the claims of creditors of the limited partners.
+With its many restrictions, the limited partnership interest is not typically awarded to a divorcing spouse in the event that a marriage fails.
 If a nonfamily member should acquire a limited partnership interest as a result of divorce, the partnership agreement can require that the interest be sold to the remaining partners.